 I am curious about love in all its slippery wisdom, it’s capability to transform someone’s life and its ability to attempt ruin.
-Love is this wonderfully abstract truth and contradiction that eludes my humble words and lyric every time.
+Love is this abstract truth and contradiction that eludes my humble words and lines every time.
 But I keep chasing after it, kind of like those of us in love who keep loving even when we wonder where that love has gone (some days), or why it changed suddenly (other days), and why it feels just perfect (still other days).
-But all is not doom and gloom—that too is the beauty and truth of love.
-As a matter of fact, there is hope in every single blissful or tragic moment in love; that is the irony of it all.
-Love rises and falls, and is the greatest rhythm I’ve ever known, and I will chase it with my words (and heart) forever, or at least until time tells me otherwise.
+That is the beauty and truth of love; it rises and falls, and is the greatest rhythm I’ve ever known, and I suppose I will look for it with my words (and heart) forever.

-Below is a passage I found by British novelist Louis De Bernieres, author of Captain Corelli’s Mandolin:
+Below is a passage by British novelist Louis De Bernieres, author of Captain Corelli’s Mandolin:

 Love is a temporary madness.
 It erupts like an earthquake and then subsides.
 And when it subsides you have to make a decision.
 You have to work out whether your roots have become so entwined together that it is inconceivable that you should ever part.
 Because this is what love is.
 Love is not breathlessness, it is not excitement, it is not the promulgation of promises of eternal passion.
 That is just being “in love” which any of us can convince ourselves we are.